Found Feathers project journal on iNaturalist: See what the iNaturalist feather identification community does and updates to the project.

 - The Feather Atlas (US Fish and Wildlife Service): Based in North America.
-Only illustrates flight feathers (primaries, secondaries, rectrices), with few exceptions.
+Illustrates flight feathers (primaries, secondaries, rectrices), with body and covert feathers rarely included.
 The Identify Feather Tool allows you to easily search by pattern, color, size, position, and/or type of bird.

-- Featherbase: Based in Germany, but birds from all around the world are represented.
+- Featherbase: Based in Germany, but represents birds from around the world.
 Illustrates both flight and body feathers.
-Most comprehensive online feather database with over 1400 species.
+Most comprehensive online feather database with over 1600 species.

 - Slater Wing and Tail Image Collection: Focuses on North American birds, but other species are represented.
 Contains complete wings and tails, so it is a great resource for identifying covert feathers in addition to the main flight feathers.